connectrpc/connect-swift/README.md

 [![Platform](https://img.shields.io/badge/platform-iOS%20%7C%20macOS%20%7C%20tvOS%20%7C%20watchOS-lightgrey?style=flat)](./Package.swift)
 [![License](https://img.shields.io/github/license/connectrpc/connect-swift?style=flat)](./LICENSE)

-> [!NOTE]
-> **CocoaPods support has been removed.** Connect-Swift is distributed exclusively through
-> Swift Package Manager.
-The last version published to CocoaPods Trunk was `1.2.3`; those podspecs
-> remain installable but will not be updated.
-CocoaPods Trunk stops accepting new podspecs entirely
-> on December 2, 2026 — see the [CocoaPods Trunk read-only plan][cocoapods-readonly].

 Connect-Swift is a small library (<200KB!) that provides support for using generated, type-safe, and idiomatic Swift APIs to communicate with your app's servers